Susan M. DaSilva* and Courtney Keeler Pages 25 - 43 ( 19 )

-Background: While a large body of literature has investigated peer victimization among adolescents, as it has been linked to depression and suicidal ideation, relatively little is known about peer victimization as a risk factor for posttraumatic stress disorder (PTSD).
+Background: While a large body of literature has investigated peer victimization among adolescents, as it relates to depression and suicidal ideation, relatively little is known about peer victimization as a risk factor for posttraumatic stress disorder (PTSD).
 Even less is known about the long-term effect that peer victimization has on adolescents.

 Methods: This manuscript presents the results of a systematic review exploring the association between peer victimization during adolescence and the risk for PTSD.
 The literature review synthesizes all relevant studies found on this topic and summarizes the findings.